yozjp/MacSleepIndicator/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+---

+This code was written in thank for codes below:

+* Echo.ino by unknown in DigiUSB sample sketches
+* TinySoftPwmDemo.ino by RC NAVY in DigisparkTinySoftPwm sample sketch